-Net cash used by investing activities was \$10,149,000 and \$375,000 in the nine months ended September 30, 2022 and 2021, respectively.
-The increase in cash used in investing activities for the nine months ended September 30, 2022 was primarily due to the purchases of short maturity US Treasury Bills from the proceeds of the recent public offering.
+Net cash used in investing activities was approximately \$456,000 and \$10,149,000 in the nine months ended September 30, 2023 and 2022, respectively.
+The cash used in investing activities for the nine months ended September 30, 2023 consisted of net purchases of short maturity US Treasury Bills from the proceeds of the February Offering, and the cash used in investing activities in the nine months ended September 30, 2022 consisted consisted of net purchases of short maturity US Treasury Bills from the proceeds of the August Offering and payments of remaining amounts due under our license agreement with Skinvisible, see "Research and Development Commitments" below.